 Wrongful death in nursing homes occurs when a resident of a care facility dies at the hands of negligent, incompetent, or poorly trained nursing home staff.
-Families who have lost loved ones to abuse or neglect can file nursing home wrongful death lawsuits and may be entitled to receive compensation, which can help pay for things like medical bills and funeral services.
-It is also a way to get justice for your loved one’s needless suffering and preventable death.
+Families who have lost loved ones to abuse or neglect can file nursing home wrongful death lawsuits to pursue compensation that can help pay for medical bills, funeral services, and more.

 Nursing Home Wrongful Death Causes

 Every state in the country has specific laws around nursing home wrongful death cases.
-Depending on the laws in your state, wrongful death in a nursing home can be legally proven when the facility or its employees are found to be at fault for causing a resident’s death by acting negligently and intentionally.
+Depending on these laws, wrongful death in a nursing home can be legally proven when the facility or its employees are found to be at fault for causing a resident’s death by acting negligently and intentionally.